BAJEDDI/TPJSPservlet/README.md

 Build the project and deploy it on the GlassFish server.

 4. **Access the Webpage**:
-Open your web browser and navigate to the webpage hosted on the GlassFish server ('http://localhost:8080/GMachines/machines.jsp').
+Open your web browser and navigate to the webpages hosted on the GlassFish server: the machine managment webpage: ('http://localhost:8080/GMachines/machines.jsp'). the room managment webpage: ('http://localhost:8080/GMachines/salles.jsp)'.

 ## Usage